espitiaandres/StaticPCA/README.md

 ### Workflow

-- Currently the script takes the TEPdataProc1dataCSV.csv file as input and performs static PCA.
+- Currently the script takes the a csv file as input and performs static PCA.
-- The script then outputs the principal component vectors into the PrincipleComponents.csv file.
+- The script then outputs the principal component vectors into a PrincipleComponents.csv file.